MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-image-labeling-projects.md

 ms.custom: data4ml
 ---

-# Create an image data labeling project and export labels
+# Create an image labeling project and export labels

 Learn how to create and run data labeling projects to label images in Azure Machine Learning.
 Use machine-learning-assisted data labeling, or human-in-the-loop labeling, to aid with the task.

 You can also use the data labeling tool to [create a text labeling project](how-to-create-text-labeling-projects.md).

-## Data labeling capabilities
+## Image labeling capabilities

 Azure Machine Learning data labeling is a central place to create, manage, and monitor data labeling projects:

 - Coordinate data, labels, and team members to efficiently manage labeling tasks.
 - Tracks progress and maintains the queue of incomplete labeling tasks.
 - Start and stop the project and control the labeling progress.
 - Review the labeled data and export labeled as an Azure Machine Learning dataset.